 Remind them that their responses remain confidential and aggregated results will not be seen until after final grades for the term have been submitted.

 4. Will I be able to monitor response rates while the course evaluation is open for students?

-From Blackboard, faculty can view the number of invited and number of responses for each course.
+From Canvas, faculty can view the number of invited and number of responses for each course.
 Faculty will not be able to identify the status for any particular student or whether they completed the evaluation.

 Be sure to follow-up with students to remind them to complete the course evaluation.
 A paper presented at the annual meeting of the American Educational Research Association showed that in following-up with non-responding students, 50% of non-responders were not aware the evaluation was available to be taken, and another 16% forgot (Johnson, 2002).